 Many marketing leaders are thinking about data-driven transformation as a future activity.
 Increasing market share, expanding into new customer groups, and enhancing product positioning are just a few of the objectives a Chief Marketing Officer is supposed to achieve each year.
 In a never-ending cycle of fighting to succeed, it's easy to get caught up in tactical, day-to-day operations and lose focus on long-term strategic goals.

-Proper marketing metrics and BI-powered analytics allow marketing leaders to see the big picture of marketing trends, determine which campaigns performed better and why, keep track of trends over time, calculate ROI for each activity, and accurately predict future results.
+Proper marketing metrics and BI-powered analytics allow marketing leaders to see the big picture of marketing analytics trends, determine which campaigns performed better and why, keep track of trends over time, calculate ROI for each activity, and accurately predict future results.

 Today's marketing leaders leverage data to support business objectives and strategies throughout the innovative data-driven marketing analytics cycle: